4th Regiment Royal Artillery: History

-In 1984, The Regiment moved to Osnabrück and was equipped with the M109 155mm Self-propelled gun, remaining in support of the 1st Armoured Division and in 1986, 88 (Arracan) Battery deployed to Long Kesh (HMP Maze) in Northern Ireland.
-By 1991, The Regiment undertook an emergency tour of Northern Ireland as the Tyrone Roulement Battalion.
+In 1984, the regiment moved to Osnabrück and was equipped with the M109 155mm Self-propelled gun, remaining in support of the 1st Armoured Division and in 1986, 88 (Arracan) Battery deployed to Long Kesh (HMP Maze) in Northern Ireland.
+By 1991, the regiment undertook an emergency tour of Northern Ireland as the Tyrone Roulement Battalion.
 In 1994, it deployed to Belfast, Northern Ireland.
-Equipped with the AS90 gun and returning to Osnabruck in 1997, batteries of the Regiment deployed to Bosnia and Herzegovina.
+Equipped with the AS90 gun and returning to Osnabruck in 1997, batteries of the regiment deployed to Bosnia and Herzegovina.

-In 2004, parts of the regiment deployed to Iraq for Operation TELIC 5 where they were involved in the reconstruction of Basra.
-Two years later, the Regiment deployed on Operation TOSCA on peacekeeping duties as part of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
-In 2007, the Regiment began its conversion to the 105mm Light Gun and then deployed for Operation HERRICK 7 in Afghanistan and later in 2008 it moved from Osnabrück to Topcliffe.
-It deployed on Operation HERRICK 12 in Afghanistan in 2010 and in 2012, the Regiment returned to Afghanistan for the final time for Operation HERRICK 17.
+In 2004, parts of the regiment deployed to Iraq for Operation TELIC 5, where they were involved in the reconstruction of Basra.
+Two years later, the regiment deployed on Operation TOSCA on peacekeeping duties as part of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
+In 2007, the regiment began its conversion to the 105mm Light Gun and then deployed for Operation HERRICK 7 in Afghanistan.
+Later, in 2008, the regiment moved from Osnabrück to Topcliffe.
+It deployed on Operation HERRICK 12 in Afghanistan in 2010 and in 2012, the regiment returned to Afghanistan for the final time for Operation HERRICK 17.

-Under the initial Army 2020 reforms, the Regiment was placed under Force Troops Command and tasked to support the Adaptable Force.
-The Regiment's Army Reserve pairing is with 103 Regiment RA, based in the North West of England.
+Under the initial Army 2020 reforms, the regiment was placed under Force Troops Command (now 6th (UK) Division) and tasked to support the Adaptable Force.
+The regiment's Army Reserve pairing is with 103 Regiment RA, based in the north west of England.

-In 2019 the regiment was deployed to the Republic of Cyprus as part of the army's Operation Tosca; the deployment was part of the wider Operation Tosca 30.
+In 2019, the regiment was deployed to the Republic of Cyprus as part of the army's Operation Tosca; the deployment was part of the wider Operation Tosca 30.

 In 2020, the regiment assisted with the construction of NHS Nightingale Hospital Yorkshire and the Humber, a temporary critical care hospital, during the COVID-19 pandemic in the United Kingdom.